-The net proceeds from offerings are contributed, to Chatham Lodging, L.P. (the "Operating Partnership") in exchange for partnership interests.
+The net proceeds from our offerings are contributed to Chatham Lodging, L.P., our operating partnership (the "Operating Partnership"), in exchange for partnership interests.
 Substantially all of the Company's assets are held by, and all operations are conducted through, the Operating Partnership.
 Chatham Lodging Trust is the sole general partner of the Operating Partnership and owns 100% of the common units of limited partnership interest in the Operating Partnership.
 Certain of the Company's executive officers hold vested and unvested long-term incentive plan units in the Operating Partnership, which are presented as non-controlling interests on our consolidated balance sheets.

-As of March 31, 2013, the Company owned 20 hotels with an aggregate of 2,733 rooms located in 11 states and the District of Columbia and held a 10.3% noncontrolling interest in a joint venture (the "JV") with Cerberus Capital Management ("Cerberus"), which owns 54 hotels comprising an aggregate of 7,154 rooms.
+As of June 30, 2013, the Company owned 21 hotels with an aggregate of 2,911 rooms located in 11 states and the District of Columbia, held a 10.3% noncontrolling interest in a joint venture (the "Innkeepers JV") with Cerberus Capital Management ("Cerberus"), which owns 52 hotels comprising an aggregate of 6,927 rooms, and held a 5.0% noncontrolling interest in a joint venture (the "Torrance JV") with Cerberus that owns the 248-room Residence Inn by Marriott in Torrance, CA.

 To qualify as a REIT, the Company cannot operate the hotels.
 Therefore, the Operating Partnership and its subsidiaries lease our wholly owned hotels to taxable REIT subsidiary lessees ("TRS Lessees"), which are wholly owned by one of the Company's taxable REIT subsidiary ("TRS") holding companies.
-The Company indirectly owns its interest in 51 of the 54 JV hotels through the Operating Partnership, and owns its interest in the remaining 3 JV hotels through one of its TRS holding companies.
-All of the JV hotels are leased to TRS Lessees, in which the Company indirectly owns a 10.3% noncontrolling interests through one of its TRS holding companies.
+The Company indirectly owns its interest in 51 of the 52 Innkeepers JV hotels and its interest in the Torrance JV through the Operating Partnership, and owns its interest in the remaining 1 Innkeepers JV hotel through one of its TRS holding companies.
+All of the Innkeepers JV hotels and the Torrance JV hotel are leased to TRS Lessees, in which the Company indirectly owns noncontrolling interests through one of its TRS holding companies.
 Each hotel is leased to a TRS Lessee under a percentage lease that provides for rental payments equal to the greater of (i) a fixed base rent amount or (ii) a percentage rent based on hotel room revenue.
-The initial term of each of the TRS leases is five years.
+The initial term of each of the TRS leases is 5 years.
 Lease revenue from each TRS Lessee is eliminated in consolidation.

 The TRS Lessees have entered into management agreements with third party management companies that provide day-to-day management for the hotels.
-Island Hospitality Management Inc. ("IHM"), which is 90% owned by Mr. Fisher, manages 18 of the Company's wholly owned hotels and Concord Hospitality Enterprises Company manages two of the Company's wholly owned hotels.
-As of March 31, 2013, all of the JV hotels are managed by IHM.
-One JV hotel transitioned management to IHM on January 1, 2013 from an independent manager.
+Island Hospitality Management Inc. ("IHM"), which is 90% owned by Jeffrey H. Fisher, the Company's Chairman, President and Chief Executive Officer, manages 19 of the Company's wholly owned hotels and Concord Hospitality Enterprises Company manages two of the Company's wholly owned hotels.
+As of June 30, 2013, all of the Innkeepers JV hotels were managed by IHM.
+The Torrance JV hotel is managed by Marriott International, Inc. ("Marriott").